-This represents the ultimate testament of your surgeons’ qualifications.
+This represents the ultimate testament to your surgeons’ qualifications.
 It is a significant step in the assessment of your surgeons’ knowledge, training, and competence.

 Your Board Certified Oral and Maxillo-Facial Surgeon has graduated from an accredited dental school and is licensed in the state in which he/she practices.
 In addition, this individual has completed an oral and maxillofacial surgery residency program approved by the American Dental Association’s Commission on Dental Accreditation.